Dodgers Vs Pittsburgh Pirates Match Player Stats

 Pitching Masterclass

-On the other side, Mitch Keller matched Kershaw pitch for pitch, putting on a display of his own.
-Keller pitched 6.1 innings, allowing just one run on four hits while striking out six.
-Keller’s performance was highlighted by his ability to get out of jams.
-In the fourth inning, with runners on second and third and no outs, Keller struck out two consecutive batters before getting the final out on a groundball, keeping the game scoreless at that point.
+Keller matched Kershaw pitch for pitch through his time on the mound, tossing 6.1 innings and allowing one run on four hits while striking out six.
+Keller’s night was highlighted by his ability to work out of jams; in the fourth inning, with runners at second and third and nobody out, he struck out two straight batters before coaxing a groundball to end the threat and keep the game scoreless.

 The Decisive Moment

-The game’s only run came in the bottom of the seventh inning, and it was a testament to the Dodgers’ ability to capitalize on the smallest of opportunities.
-With Keller still on the mound, Mookie Betts led off the inning with a sharp single to right field.
-Freddie Freeman followed with a well-placed sacrifice bunt, moving Betts into scoring position at second base.
-With one out, Will Smith stepped up to the plate.
+The lone run of the game came in the bottom of the seventh and was a textbook example of manufacturing a run in a tight game.
+With Keller still on the bump, Mookie Betts started the inning with a sharp single to right.
+Freddie Freeman followed with a well-executed sacrifice bunt, moving Betts into scoring position at second.
+With one out, Will Smith — who had been struggling recently — delivered in the clutch.

-Smith, who had been in a bit of a slump over the past few games, came through in the clutch.
-On a 2-1 count, he laced a double down the left-field line, scoring Betts easily from second.
-The Dodger Stadium crowd erupted as Betts crossed the plate, knowing that in a game where runs were at a premium, this could very well be the deciding factor.
+On a 2-1 count, Smith ripped a double down the left-field line, plating Betts easily from second.
+Dodger Stadium erupted as Betts crossed the plate, recognizing that in a game where runs were scarce, this extra-base hit could be decisive.

 Offensive Struggles